mitcda/raustats/cran-comments.md

-## Submission

-This is a new package.
+# New submission

 ## Test environments
-* local Debian 4.18, R 3.5.1
+* local Debian 4.18, R 3.5.1 and R-devel
 * win-builder (devel and release)